BobD/kabem/README.md

 * '-' for multi word block, elements and modifiers.

 So this is what a kaBEM class can look like: '__page__container_your-name'

+###Structure/Behaviour User Stories?

+kaBEM is essentially about managing the different visual states of a single HTML block using SASS.
+And if you would describe a visual state using User Stories, they would end up in two mean categories i guess: Structure and Behaviour.

+In essence the Structure describes those elements always present on screen (unless you hide them with a state, don't be nitpicky), and the Behaviour describes the different states those elements can have.
+And it just happens that this closely matches the way BEM is thought up.
+Block and Elements are 'Structure', and Modifiers are 'Behaviour'.
+So how handy would it be if you could distill some BEM classnames directly from the different User Stories, and use those to fill you initial HTML file, and start scaffolding?
+Very handy of course.

 ###Getting Stared